 \section{Results}

-\textbf{Unimodal baselines.} Table~\ref{tab:results} reports random/majority as lower-bound references and shows that the dataset- and task-specific audio-only baseline substantially improves over these priors, especially for open-ended and multiple-choice discriminative questions (MacroF1 $0.49$ and $0.57$), indicating an \textit{informative} respiratory acoustic signal.
-We note that audio-only is an oracle-style reference that requires training many specialized models (per attribute/dataset/question type), which is operationally unrealistic; we include it as an upper bound on what acoustics alone, without question conditioning, can achieve.
+\textbf{Reference baselines.} Table~\ref{tab:results} reports random as lower-bound references and shows that the dataset- and task-specific audio-only baseline substantially improves over these priors for both regressive and discriminative questions, indicating an \textit{informative} respiratory acoustic signal.
+We note that audio-only is an oracle-style reference that requires training many specialized models (per attribute/dataset/question type), which is operationally unrealistic; we include it as a reference on what acoustics alone, without question conditioning, can achieve.

-\textbf{General audio-language transfer.} The general audio-language baseline, Pengi, transfers poorly to RA-QA, with near-zero task-level MacroF1 on open-ended and multiple-choice discriminative questions and low BERTScore overall (Table~\ref{tab:results}).
-Qualitatively, Pengi often defaults to generic audio event descriptions rather than producing question-conditioned, attribute-specific answers.
-This behavior is consistent with its captioning-oriented training objective and highlights the need for question-conditioned models and benchmarks tailored to clinically grounded respiratory audio QA, rather than relying on generic audio captioning transfer.
+\textbf{General audio-language transfer.} The general audio-language baselines, Qwen2.5-Omni and Audio Flamingo 3, show limited and uneven transfer to RA-QA (Table~\ref{tab:results}).
+Their task-level accuracy is particularly low for open-ended discriminative questions, reaching only 0.08 for Qwen2.5-Omni and 0.02 for Audio Flamingo 3.
+Performance is higher on multiple-choice questions, reflecting the better instruction-following behaviour of these audio-language models.
+At the same time, their BERTScore values remain relatively high across settings, suggesting that lexical or semantic overlap metrics can overestimate answer quality when models generate fluent but generic responses.
+Qualitatively, both models often default to broad audio descriptions or plausible answers rather than clinical-sounding predictions.
+This behaviour highlights the need for RA-QA models and benchmarks tailored to clinically grounded respiratory audio reasoning.